IOxCyber/Linux-octo/IdentifyFileSystem&Devices14.md

 ## Storage Management Concepts:
+- File System: the way in which files are named and where they are placed logically for storage and retrieval.
 - RHEL default local file system: ` Extents File System (XFS)`
 - For removable media use: `Extensible File Allocation Table (exFAT)`
 - A block device is a file that provides low-level access to storage devices in `/dev directory`